canonical/sphinx-docs-starter-pack/readme.rst

    git clone git@github.com:canonical/sphinx-docs-starter-pack alpha-docs cd alpha-docs

-Build the documentation with the following command.
-This will create a virtual environment, install the software dependencies, and then build the
+Now build the documentation with the following command.
+This will create a virtual environment, install the software dependencies, and build the documentation:
-documentation:

 .. code-block:: sh